Pyrolysis oil

 What is pyrolysis oil?

-Pyrolysis oil is a liquid substance obtained in pyrolysis process and subsequent cooling.
-It is a complex blends of molecules usually consisting more than 200 different compounds resulting from the depolymerisation of products treated in pyrolysis.
+Pyrolysis oil is a liquid substance obtained during subsequent cooling in the pyrolysis process.
+It is a complex blend of molecules usually consisting of more than 200 different compounds resulting from the depolymerization of products treated in pyrolysis.

 Biogreen pyrolysis oil